What do I need to think about?

 If you do have a fixed idea of what you want to do, that's great, but it is still worth gathering as much information as possible about your chosen job or career choice.
 Find out what you can do to explore your choice further here.

 If you are not completely sure what job or career you want to do, this can make it difficult to choose qualifications or training.
-If you are undecided, find out how to explore a range of jobs and careers.
+If you are undecided, find out how to explore a range of jobs and careers or try a quiz.

 You can explore these sites to find out information about jobs and what they involve: